gshs-ornl/wbstats/vignettes/wbstats.Rmd

 head(povemply_inds)
 #> # A tibble: 6 x 3
 #>   indicator_id       indicator                     indicator_desc
 #>   <chr>              <chr>                         <chr>
-#> 1 1.0.HCount.1.90usd  Poverty Headcount ($1.90 a day) The poverty headcount index measures the proportion of the population with daily per capita income (in 2011 PPP) below the~
+#> 1 1.0.HCount.1.90usd Poverty Headcount ($1.90 a d~ The poverty headcount index measures the proportion of the population with daily per capita income (in 2011~
-#> 2 1.0.HCount.2.5usd   Poverty Headcount ($2.50 a day) The poverty headcount index measures the proportion of the population with daily per capita income (in 2005 PPP) below the~
+#> 2 1.0.HCount.2.5usd  Poverty Headcount ($2.50 a d~ The poverty headcount index measures the proportion of the population with daily per capita income (in 2005~
-#> 3 1.0.HCount.Mid10to~ Middle Class ($10-50 a day) He~ The poverty headcount index measures the proportion of the population with daily per capita income (in 2005 PPP) below the~
+#> 3 1.0.HCount.Mid10t~ Middle Class ($10-50 a day) ~ The poverty headcount index measures the proportion of the population with daily per capita income (in 2005~
-#> 4 1.0.HCount.Ofcl     Official Moderate Poverty Rate~ The poverty headcount index measures the proportion of the population with daily per capita income below the official pove~
+#> 4 1.0.HCount.Ofcl    Official Moderate Poverty Ra~ The poverty headcount index measures the proportion of the population with daily per capita income below th~
-#> 5 1.0.HCount.Poor4uds Poverty Headcount ($4 a day)    The poverty headcount index measures the proportion of the population with daily per capita income (in 2005 PPP) below the~
+#> 5 1.0.HCount.Poor4u~ Poverty Headcount ($4 a day)  The poverty headcount index measures the proportion of the population with daily per capita income (in 2005~
-#> 6 1.0.HCount.Vul4to10 Vulnerable ($4-10 a day) Headc~ The poverty headcount index measures the proportion of the population with daily per capita income (in 2005 PPP) below the~
+#> 6 1.0.HCount.Vul4to~ Vulnerable ($4-10 a day) Hea~ The poverty headcount index measures the proportion of the population with daily per capita income (in 2005~
 ```

 As well as any `grep` function argument